Navarasa (TV series): Roudhram (Raudra – Anger)

-A loan shark, Ganesan (Azhagam Perumal), is scolding a shopkeeper for not repaying interest on time.
+A loan shark, Ganesan (Azhagam Perumal), is scolding a shopkeeper (Louis) for not repaying interest on time.
 Despite the latter's pleas, he forces the shopkeeper to extract whatever little money he has in his pocket.
 Ganesan walks away from the shop when a boy, Arul (Sree Raam), attacks him with a hammer, critically injuring him.
-Arul is locked up, and the police grills him for the reason behind his attack, but Arul refuses to answer them.
+Arul is locked up, and the police grill him for the reason behind his attack, but Arul refuses to answer them.
 Meanwhile, a female cop (Riythvika) is desperate to find some answers related to an attack and is frustrated when her subordinates fail to get the suspect to answer.

-Arul reminisces of his past – he hails from a poor background with his mother (a janitor) and his school-going sister, Anbukarasi (Abhinayashree).
-Their existence is hand-to-mouth because of his mother's low income.
-Arul and Anbu are sad that they are unable to afford good food and little possessions of their own.
-They discuss between themselves that they would rather run away and find better livelihoods someday.
-Their mother overhears this and silently cries seeing their sad state and her inability to provide for them.
+Arul reminisces about his past.
+He hails from a poor background with his mother (a janitor) and his school-going sister, Anbukarasi (Abhinayashree).
+Their existence is hand-to-mouth because of their mother's low income.
+Arul and Anbu are sad that they are unable to afford good food and possessions.
+They discuss among themselves that they would rather run away and find better livelihoods someday.
+Their mother overhears this and silently cries, seeing their sad state and her inability to provide for them.
 Arul convinces his mother to take a loan from Ganesan.
-Soon, their little wishes, like uninterrupted electricity, new clothes, food, and shoes come to reality.
+Soon, their little wishes, like uninterrupted electricity, new clothes, food, and shoes, come to reality.
 Arul is awarded a cash prize for winning a football tournament and goes to Ganesan's house to return a part of the borrowed money.
 However, he is shocked when he finds his mom in a compromising position with Ganesan and leaves the place upset.
 This was why Arul had attacked Ganesan.

 In the present, the female cop receives a call from her brother (Ramesh Thilak), who says that their ailing mother wants to meet her one last time.
-It is then revealed that the female cop is in fact Anbu, and all the incidents earlier were from their past (sometime after 1997).
-It is shown that Anbu had also seen her mom with Ganesan on that day, but in contrast to what her brother did, Anbu chose to leave them and has not spoken to her mother since then.
-In the present (sometime after 2009), Arul tries to convince Anbu to forget the past and says that their mom did such things only for their welfare.
-But Anbu, who is forever scarred by her mother's actions, is unable to forgive.
+It is then revealed that the female cop is actually Anbu, and all the incidents earlier were from their past (sometime after 1997).
+It is shown that Anbu had also seen her mother with Ganesan on that day, but in contrast to what her brother did, Anbu chose to leave them and has not spoken to her mother since then.
+In the present (sometime after 2009), Arul tries to convince Anbu to forget the past and says that their mom did such things only for their welfare, but Anbu, who is forever scarred by her mother's actions, is unable to forgive.